tnikolla/robot-grasp-detection/README.md

-# Grasp detection using deep neural networks in tensorflow
+## Robotic grasp detection using deep neural networks in tensorflow